xiaoyang-sde/knowledge-base/docs/javascript-tutorial/03-additional-articles/01-frames-and-windows.md

 * `origin`
 * `source`: The reference to the sender window.

-Use `addEventListener` to set hte handler for this event.
+Use `addEventListener` to set the handler for this event.

 ## 1.3 The clickjacking attack